neuroinformatics-unit/HowTo/docs/source/open_science/GIN-repositories.md

  It is web-accessible, based on [`git`](https://git-scm.com/) and [`git-annex`](https://git-annex.branchable.com/), and allows you to keep your data in sync, backed up and easily accessible.

-Below we explain the main user workflows in GIN, focusing on creating a private repository of your data.
+Below we explain the main user workflows in GIN.

 ## Preparatory steps - do only once